maevadevs/Go-Developer-Foundation/02-Cards/readme.md

 ### Receiver function

 - Receiver functions are like *Methods* that we attach to *Types*
+- Receiver functions are called like *Methods* on type instances
 - When attaching to a type, we typically use the initial of the type as the `this` or `self` keywords within the function to refer to the *Instance* of the type
   - This is not a mandate but a generally-accepted guideline
   - Example: `deck` -> `d`